hackerevents/hackerevents/README.md

 * An ical feed of events for each country.

 I started this project because I was tired to visit many websites to have basic information about the event I was interested in.
+I hope it will be useful to you.
+My goal is to make it a website maintained by a community, so feel free to participate!

-### Open to contribution
+### How to contribute

 #### Add an event